Terms of Service

 What we do not provide:

 • We do not guarantee a placement at a specific hospital or department.
-Hospitals make their own decisions about who they accept.

 • We do not provide accommodation, flights, travel insurance, or living expenses

-• We do not provide visa applications (though we provide guidance — see section 6)
+• We do not provide visa applications, though we provide guidance (see section 6)

 • We do not provide medical registration or GMC registration